officegeek/keaonline/4_semester/docker/index.md

 - [Install Docker Desktop on **Windows**](https://docs.docker.com/desktop/windows/install/)
 - [Install Docker Desktop on **Mac**](https://docs.docker.com/desktop/mac/install/)

+# Getting Started
+If you wish to run the tutorial, you can use the following command after installing Docker Desktop:

+    docker run -d -p 80:80 docker/getting-started

+Once it has started, you can open your browser to http://localhost.

 # Benefits of Using Docker
 There are many advantages of using containers as part of your day-to-day life as a software developer.